arabich1/CasaSM-Scrapper/README-GITHUB-ACTIONS.md

 3) Check the first run

-- Go to the repository → Actions tab → run the workflow (there will also be a scheduled run).
+- Go to the repository → “Actions” tab → run the workflow (there will also be an automatic weekday run).
 - Open the run logs to confirm the scraper executed successfully.
 - Download the artifact `cse_groupement.csv` from the run (or visit branch `data` once it's pushed).

 4) TLS / certificates

-- I left the workflow running the script without `--insecure`.
-If the run fails with certificate errors, tell me and I will switch the workflow to pass certifi or set REQUESTS_CA_BUNDLE.
-Running on GitHub runners normally works without `--insecure`.
+- The workflow currently passes `--insecure` to avoid TLS trust issues on the Casablanca site.
+Remove that flag later if the upstream certificate chain stabilizes.

 5) Optional: Protect the `data` branch